seegy/smartmirror/README.md

 ## Install introductions

-For the installation, you need just one (better two) RaspberryPie with internet connection.
+For the installation, you need just one (better two) RaspberryPi with internet connection.
 Following components should be installed:

 + [Redis](http://mjavery.blogspot.de/2016/05/setting-up-redis-on-raspberry-pi.html)
 + [OpenCV](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/)